miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 userName | your username
 password | your password

-If successful, this endpoint will return a 7 day expiry token.
+A successful request will return a 7 day expiry token.
 This token must be added in the header of any requests to protected endpoints via Bearer Authentication.
 The header should look as follows:

 `Authorization: Bearer <token>`